The Board of Directors

 Sammy Mills

-Sammy Mills serves as the Chair of the ACT PR Committee.
-She comes to the ACT with a digital marketing and website management background, and a deep love for the outdoors, which is her sanctuary.
+Sammy Mills comes to the ACT with a digital marketing and website management background, and a deep love for the outdoors, which is her sanctuary.
 She enjoys making the outdoors more accessible to the community and believes the outdoors is a powerful healing source that can impact our mental, physical, and spiritual health in a positive way.
 She believes in preserving land to limit the development of natural areas which is vital for protecting ecosystems and wildlife.
 Sammy, her husband, and their two huskies regularly hit the trails after work or on weekends to stretch their legs.
 She feels fortunate that there is a location such as the ACT trails, away from the road, where her dogs can run off-leash in the shaded woods.
 She takes pride in looking back on all that the ACT has accomplished as a group, and is thankful for the friendships she has developed with fellow ACTers.

 Trail Committee